wellsst/circuitshuffle/README.md

 ## Small changes on the board

 * Warmups/cooldowns -  Add perhaps as just a suggestion
-* Saved exercise sets/favourites - UI Change
 * Fix LookupData to not include description in the findOrSave
 * Add some kind of legal verbiage, and agree to terms checkbox on signup
 * stop the timer in Angular and display the correct total time (properly)
 * Better app for mobile see like: https://houssein.me/progressive-angular-applications

-## WIP
-* Display logged in as username  (needs alignment)
 * Change password
 * forgotten pass
 * Week by week, month by month reports or charts or something.
 * Scheduled reminders to get moving and weekly/monthly report
+* Add own custom exercises - needs to be owned by user
+* Deleting of custom exercises - check if user owns

+## WIP
+* Move the LoginController email HTML to be streaming groovy template
+* Display logged in as username  (needs alignment)
+* Saved exercise sets/favourites - UI Change

+* Add own custom exercises - better than simple version
+* Deleting of custom exercises - better than simple version

 ### Deferred